-This summer’s high temperatures and sustained warm weather have led to a plague of wasp, at times our garden in Bruson has looked like a wasp super highway – we have been battered all summer by the pesky blighters and the local Val des Bagnes fire service has visited our house twice to remove wasp nests from our roof.
-Our friendly cow farming neighbour has even suggested the wasps are a sign this winter is going to be super snowy and bigger than last year!
+This summer’s high temperatures and sustained warm weather have led to a plague of wasp.
+At times our garden in Bruson has looked like a wasp super highway.
+We have been battered all summer by the pesky blighters and the local Val des Bagnes fire service has visited our house twice to remove wasp nests from our roof.
+Our friendly cow farming neighbour has suggested the wasps are a sign this winter is going to be super snowy and bigger than last year!

-While I don’t personally use wasp’s as part of my magic equation to predict snowfall, I do enjoy the folklore and love the idea of another super snowy winter in Verbier!
+While, I don’t personally use wasp’s as part of my magic equation to predict snowfall.
+However, I do enjoy the folklore and love the idea of another super snowy winter in Verbier!
 And there has been a lot of wasps!

-As you can see I’ve got a new website and a new logo – If you want to be certain you are booking me, Roddy Willis, for your ski lessons in Verbier, then please contact me directly via my new website www.roddywillis.com or email me at email@example.com.
+As you can see I’ve got a new website and a new logo.
+To be certain you are booking me, Roddy Willis, for your ski lessons in Verbier, then please contact me directly via my new website www.roddywillis.com or email me at email@example.com.

 Does this mean we are in for the biggest winter ever?
 Only time will tell but I think the signs are looking good for some great skiing this winter – Perhaps now is the time to book some skiing in Verbier?